Ujda Chaman Movie Review: Sunny Singh's Film Fails To Grow On You Despite An Intriguing Concept

 Plot

-Chaman Kohli (Sunny Singh) is a thirty-year old Hindi lecturer at a university in Delhi.
-He often finds himself becoming a butt of jokes for his receding hairline.
+Chaman Kohli (Sunny Singh) is a 30-year-old Hindi lecturer at a university in Delhi.
+He often finds himself becoming a butt of jokes because of his receding hairline.
 Right from his students in the university to his friends, everyone ridicules Chaman's baldness and calls him names.
 On the other hand, Chaman's parents want him to get hitched as early as possible.
-While our hero dreams of marrying a beautiful woman, things take a dramatic turn when an astrologer predicts that Chaman has only a year to find a suitable match or else he would have to be a celibate.
+While our hero dreams of marrying a beautiful woman, things take a dramatic turn when an astrologer predicts that Chaman has only a year to find a suitable match, else he would have to be a celibate.

-A hapless Chaman tries every trick from the book to find his woman of dreams.
-In this process, he comes across a sly first-year student, an alluring economics teacher and an overweight make-up artiste.
+A hapless Chaman tries every trick in the book to find his woman of dreams.
+In the process, he comes across a sly first-year student, an alluring economics teacher and an overweight make-up artiste.
 Will Chaman finally find his life partner?

 Direction

 For those who ain't aware, Sunny Singh's Ujda Chaman is based on the Kannada film, 'Ondu Motteya Kathe'.
 While the latter received rave reviews for its strong narration and profound thematic premise, its Bollywood counterpart fails to tick all the boxes.
-Despite an interesting concept, it's the weak screenplay and direction which makes the film fall flat.
+Despite an interesting concept, it's the weak screenplay and direction which make the film fall flat.

 Performances